 We’ll send you posters to advertise your Fun Palace, helping you spread the word locally and nationally.
-We also have loads of info in the toolkit, along with the design for a cheap outdoor banner and a template risk assessment!
-Here’s our Publicity Toolkit – see p2 for a template press release and template letter to your MP or councillor to invite them along.
-Social media is your friend!
+We also have loads of info in the toolkit, along with the design for a cheap outdoor banner and a template risk assessment.
+Here’s our Publicity Toolkit including a template press release and template letter to your MP or councillor to invite them along.
 We’re on Twitter, Facebook and Instagram and happy to help.

 5. Do it

 Things will go wrong, people will fail to turn up, it will be messy and probably noisy.
 All good.
 The point of Fun Palaces is to create together, to have chats over a cup of tea, to understand our neighbours a bit better.
 If 1000 people take part and create a phenomenal local social movement – great.
-If no one comes but you and the neighbours you made the Fun Palace with get to know each other – great.
+If no one comes, but you and the neighbours get to know each other through making your Fun Palace – great.
 You’ve heard other people say the journey is what matters, not the destination.
 We mean it.

 If you have TWO WEEKS …

 1. Ask a friend or family member to do it with you.
 What’s your secret skill?
 What is your friend’s?
 Do you know one other person who could contribute a skill?
-Great.
-Programme sorted.
+All done, programme sorted.

 2. Find a location – as above